mikediessner/nubo/docs/get_started.rst

 First, we set-up the toy function we want to optimise.
 In this case we choose the 6-dimensional Hartmann function, a multi-modal function with one global optimum.
-This synthetic test function acts as a surrogate for a black box objective funtion, such as an experiment or a simulation.
+This synthetic test function acts as a surrogate for a black box objective function, such as an experiment or a simulation.

 .. code-block:: python